ryanpdwyer/vlab-example/docs/vlab-md.md

 # Virtual Lab Example

+This page lays out how you can write and use your own ChemCollective virtual lab using a simple html and JavaScript webpage that can be hosted on Github pages or any other static webhost.

 <div id="toc"></div>

 ## Make a new virtual lab

-You can create your own virtual lab by forking this repository on [Github](https://github.com/ryanpdwyer/vlab-example).
+You can create your own virtual lab by forking this repository on [Github](https://github.com/ryanpdwyer/vlab-example) or by using the [CodePen example](https://codepen.io/ryanpdwyer/pen/rNGJBbx?editors=0011), where you can see make live changes to the example lab.

 ### The virtual lab object

+To create and host your own virtual lab, you create a javascript object with the following format.

 The virtual lab object should contain the following 6 keys: